crytic/echidna/README.md

 Echidna is a weird creature that eats bugs and is highly electrosensitive (with apologies to Jacob Stanley)

-More seriously, Echidna is a Haskell program designed for fuzzing/property-based testing of Ethereum smarts contracts.
+More seriously, Echidna is a Haskell program designed for fuzzing/property-based testing of Ethereum smart contracts.
 It uses sophisticated grammar-based fuzzing campaigns based on a [contract ABI](https://solidity.readthedocs.io/en/develop/abi-spec.html) to falsify user-defined predicates or [Solidity assertions](https://solidity.readthedocs.io/en/develop/control-structures.html#id4).
 We designed Echidna with modularity in mind, so it can be easily extended to include new mutations or test specific contracts in specific cases.

 ## Features